Street Repair Program

 For Pothole Problems, please contact our Customer Service Unit at (510) 981-CITY (2489), or submit an electronic request through the Online Service Center.

 Street Paving Schedule

 The City contracts out one to two street rehabilitation projects each fiscal year, depending upon available funding.
 Construction occurs in the spring/summer.

 Notices of impending work are distributed to affected residents and business owners approximately one month in advance.

 Check the current schedule for this year or recently completed projects.

 E-mail the City concerning the Street Capital Improvement Program.

 5-Year Street Plan

 Berkeley maintains a rolling 5-Year Street Rehabilitation Plan for paving and reconstructing City streets.
 The plan is generated with the aid of a sophisticated Pavement Management System developed by the Metropolitan Transportation Commission.
-The plan was most recently updated for Fiscal Years 2013-2017 by Resolution 65,951-N.S. adopted by Council on November 27, 2012.
+The plan was most recently updated for Fiscal Years 2015 and 2016 by Resolution 66,386-N.S. and Resolution 66,859-N.S. adopted by Council on November 19, 2013 and November 18, 2014, respectively.
 The Street Rehabilitation and Repair Policy created by Resolution 55,384-N.S. and updated by Resolution 64,733-N.S. to include permeable paving, contains the basic criteria for developing the plan and includes the following:

 - Street condition,